wh-alice/mig_visualstudio/vs/extensibility/adding-a-submenu-to-a-menu.md

 ---
-title: "Adding a Submenu to a Menu | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Adding a Submenu to a Menu" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"